b-castleman/llm-tutor-knowledge-base/README.md

 - `parsedData.mat`: As previously described, it is the processed data from the `results.json` file.
 It contains the counts of all reply choices for each pedagogical category in each intelligent tutor.
 - `table1Creation.m`: This file creates Table 1 from Castleman and Turkcan (2023).
 It also saves the table as `table1.csv`.
 - `table1.csv`: Table 1 from Castleman and Turkcan (2023), as aforementioned.
 - `figure3Creation.m`: This file creates Figure 3 from Castleman and Turkcan (2023).
-IT also saves the table as `figure3.pdf`.
+It also saves the figure as `figure3.pdf`.
 - `figure3.pdf`: Figure 3 from Castleman and Turkcan (2023), as aforementioned.
+- `figure1.pdf`: Figure 1 from Castleman and Turkcan (2023).
+This figure was created manually in drawio and does not have any source code.